RULES

 Definitions

-- Main Category: Broad business groupings for easier navigation (e.g., Shopping, Medical, Motoring).
+• Main Category: Broad business groupings for easier navigation (e.g., Shopping, Medical, Motoring).

-- Sub-Category: Specific segments under a main category (e.g., “Best Hospital” under Medical).
+• Sub-Category: Specific segments under a main category (e.g., “Best Hospital” under Medical).

-- Nominations Phase: The first phase of the competition, where businesses are nominated by the public.
+• Nominations Phase: The first phase of the competition, where businesses are nominated by the public.

-- Voting Phase: The second phase, where the public votes for nominated businesses to determine winners.
+• Voting Phase: The second phase, where the public votes for nominated businesses to determine winners.

-- Sponsors: Partners providing prizes or supporting the competition.
+• Sponsors: Partners providing prizes or supporting the competition.

 Nominations Phase

-- Duration: Typically runs for one month (may vary by region; exact dates announced at the start of the competition).
+• Duration: Typically runs for one month (may vary by region; exact dates announced at the start of the competition).

-- Unlimited Nominations: Voters can nominate as many businesses as they wish in each sub-category.
+• Unlimited Nominations: Voters can nominate as many businesses as they wish in each sub-category.

-- Nomination Process: Voters nominate businesses online at www.bestofsouthafrica.co.za/.
+• Nomination Process: Voters nominate businesses online at www.bestofsouthafrica.co.za/.
 Each nomination must include the business name and the sub-category.

-- Automatic Entry: Any business that receives at least one nomination is automatically entered into the competition.
+• Automatic Entry: Any business that receives at least one nomination is automatically entered into the competition.

 Eligibility for Voting Phase

-- Automatic qualification: Businesses with at least one nomination qualify for the voting phase.
+1. Automatic qualification: Businesses with at least one nomination qualify for the voting phase.

-- Sub-Category Minimum: Sub-categories must have more than one nominee to proceed to voting.
+2. Sub-Category Minimum: Sub-categories must have more than one nominee to proceed to voting.

-- Category Adjustments: Organisers may create or remove categories for inclusivity or fairness, with changes promptly communicated.
+3. Category Adjustments: Organisers may create or remove categories for inclusivity or fairness, with changes promptly communicated.

-- Regional Focus: Only businesses with a physical address in the competition area are eligible.
+4. Regional Focus: Only businesses with a physical address in the competition area are eligible.
 Exceptions will be reviewed on a case-by-case basis, and organisers’ decisions are final.

 Voting Phase

-- Duration: Typically runs for one month (may vary by region; dates announced at the start of the cycle).
+• Duration: Typically runs for one month (may vary by region; dates announced at the start of the cycle).

-- Setup: All nominated and eligible businesses are listed for voting at the end of the nominations phase.
+• Setup: All nominated and eligible businesses are listed for voting at the end of the nominations phase.

-Voting limitations
+Voting Limitations

 Transparency and Fair Play

-- The competition upholds fair play.
-Fraudulent activity, such as attempting to bypass voting restrictions, will result in disqualification of both the business and the voter involved.
+• Deliberate abuse may result in disqualification of both the business and the voter involved.

 Disqualification

-Businesses can be disqualified for:
+Businesses (or voters) may be disqualified for:

-- Manipulating the voting process.
+1. Manipulating or attempting to manipulate the voting process.

-- Violating competition rules.
+2. Violating any of the competition rules.

 Rule Changes